rihp/diamond-price-supervised-ML/README.md

 # Predicting the sale price of a Diamond
 ![Ironhack logo](https://i.imgur.com/1QgrNNw.png)

+A weekend project by Roberto Henríquez Perozo

 # Can a machine learning algorithm guess the price of a diamond based on its features?

 ![diamond colors comparison](INPUT/diamond_color_grid.jpg)

-In this case, we have participated in a private Kaggle Competition, which consisted in estimating the price of a diamond, based on the following **features**:
+This week, we have participated in a private Kaggle Competition, which consisted in estimating the price of a diamond, based on a dataset of diamonds labeled with their `price` following **features**:

 - `id`: only for test & sample submission files, id for prediction sample identification
 - `price`: price in USD